pagoli/web-scraping-with-cheerio/README.md

 # Web Scraper tool with NodeJs / Cheerio

-##### Disclaimer: This project was built by me for learning purposes and open for modifications in the future.
+Disclaimer: This project was built by me for learning purposes and open for modifications in the future.
+I used it in this example to get some information from a wikipedia page.
+You can modify it to your needs.
+I cannot be hold responsible, should you use this tool on any other website, so please be aware of copyright infringement.

 ## Setup